Empire of Japan: Surrender

 The rebuilt battlecruiser sank at her moorings in the naval base of Kure on July 24 during a series of bombings.

 By 1944, the Allies had seized or bypassed and neutralized many of Japan's strategic bases through amphibious landings and bombardment.
 This, coupled with the losses inflicted by Allied submarines on Japanese shipping routes, began to strangle Japan's economy and undermine its ability to supply its army.

-By early 1945, the US Marines had wrested control of the Ogasawara Islands in several hard-fought battles such as the Battle of Iwo Jima, marking the beginning of the fall of the islands of Japan.
+By early 1945, the US Marines had wrested control of the Ogasawara Islands in several hard-fought island-hopping battles such as the Battle of Iwo Jima, marking the beginning of the fall of the islands of Japan.
 After securing airfields in Saipan and Guam in the summer of 1944, the United States Army Air Forces conducted an intense strategic bombing campaign by having B-29 Superfortress bombers in nighttime low altitude incendiary raids, burning Japanese cities in an effort to pulverize Japan's war industry and shatter its morale.

 The Operation Meetinghouse raid on Tokyo on the night of March 9–10, 1945, led to the deaths of approximately 120,000 civilians.
 Approximately 350,000–500,000 civilians died in 67 Japanese cities as a result of the incendiary bombing campaign on Japan.
 Concurrent with these attacks, Japan's vital coastal shipping operations were severely hampered with extensive aerial mining by the US's Operation Starvation.
 Regardless, these efforts did not succeed in persuading the Japanese military to surrender.

 In mid-August 1945, the United States dropped nuclear weapons on the Japanese cities of Hiroshima and Nagasaki.
-These bombings were the first and only combat use of nuclear weaponry.
+These bombings were the first and, remained to the present day, the only combat use of nuclear weaponry.
 These two bombs killed approximately 120,000 people in a matter of seconds, and as many as a result of nuclear radiation in the following weeks, months and years.
 The bombs killed as many as 140,000 people in Hiroshima and 80,000 in Nagasaki by the end of 1945.